 Irregular Past Participles

-Many of these words can be used with prefixes to form other verbs with irregular past participles.
+Many of the verbs in the table above can be used with prefixes to form other verbs with irregular past participles.

 Past Participle or Adjective?